Mt Tanzawa (丹沢山)

 2022-12-2518.5km10h45m (the expected time for an average hiker without breaks)

-The trail is long, but since there’s a lot of stairs and it’s very well-maintained it’s easier than it looks.
+Overall, although the trail is long, since there’s a lot of stairs and it’s very well-maintained it’s easier than it looks.
 Its easy access makes it a good training mountain too.
-If you’re looking for your first long dayhike, I would definitely recommend Mt Tanzawa.
-Of course you can also hike up to Mt Tonodake, and then decide to turn around if you think you don’t have the stamina to go all the way to Mt Tanzawa.
+If you’re looking for your first long day hike, I would definitely recommend Mt Tanzawa.

 There are toilets available at both the bus stop, and at multiple points on the way up (probably the most toilets I’ve seen on a mountain, which speaks to how popular it is!)

-Buses are available from Shibusawa station in Kanagawa.
+If you are hiking via the Okura trailhead, buses are available from the Odakyu line’s Shibusawa station in Kanagawa.
 There’s a bus timetable available here.
-If you are coming from Tokyo, you’ll be able to get the first bus that leaves at 6:48am.
+If you get on the first train from Tokyo before 5am, you’ll be able to get to Shibusawa in time to catch the first bus that leaves at 6:48am.

 Time Location Transport Cost